 Skip to Content

-Open access (OA) refers to scholarly content which is made freely available through the Internet.
+Open access (OA) refers to content which is made freely available on the public Internet.
 It removes barriers to access and reuse.
-Open access works on the premise that publicly funded research should be publicly available.
+While the traditional subscription model of publishing locks knowledge behind paywalls, Open Access works on the premise that publicly funded research should be publicly available.
+Scholarly OA journals comply with well-established peer-review processes and maintain high publishing standards.

-Open access not only benefits you as a researcher, but also benefits many other people including those beyond the traditional scholarly communications ecosystem, such as practitioners, journalists and the general public.
+Open access benefits you as a researcher by increasing the reach and impact of your research.
+It also benefits many other people including those beyond the traditional scholarly communications ecosystem, such as practitioners, journalists and the general public.

 If you wish to make your work open access through the Gold model, you will need to arrange payment of the article processing charge (APC).
 Please note that the Library is not funded to pay APCs for Massey University researchers.